- Chevrolet Equinox car insurance costs an average of $1,588 per year, $794 for a 6-month policy, or $132 per month.

 Chevrolet Equinox car insurance costs an average of $1,588 per year for full coverage, which is about $132 each month.
 The Equinox ranks 22nd out of 47 vehicles in the 2023 compact SUV segment for insurance affordability.

-Depending on the trim level being insured, average monthly car insurance cost for a Chevrolet Equinox ranges from $127 per month on the Equinox LS model to $137 per month on the Premier AWD model.
+Depending on the trim level being insured, the average monthly car insurance cost for a Chevrolet Equinox ranges from $127 per month on the Equinox LS model to $137 per month on the Premier AWD model.

 The following chart displays average car insurance rates for a 2023 Equinox with a range of different policy situations.
 Different driver ages, driving records, and policy deductible amounts can make a big difference in how much Equinox insurance costs.